 How to Not Consent to a Search – and Still Play it Cool

 Red and blue lights are flashing behind you.
 You’ve got drugs in the trunk of your car.
-Even if you don’t – drugs might mysteriously “find their way in there."
+Or maybe something worse.
 Don’t put your life at the mercy of a cop’s morality.
 It’s time to assert your rights.
 Bonus points for charming your way out of a traffic ticket – but NEVER at the cost of consenting to a life-ruining search.

 Not a memorizer?
 Print this card and keep it in your wallet:

 - Getting Pulled Over